a3X3k/InCTF/InCTF Junior 2021/Qualifiers/All the Glitters is not Gold/README.md

 ### Challenge Description

-- Shakespeare gave three Poems to his three children respectively and asked them to complete it by finding the missing words.
+> Shakespeare gave three Poems to his three children respectively and asked them to complete it by finding the missing words.
 Can you help them to complete it?

 **Flag format :** inctfj{diamond_gold_silver} (Use lowercase letters and concatenate the words)

-### Short Writeup
+### Solution

 - Scan the given `QR Code` using `zbarimg`
 - This will display the URL which has 3 more QR codes in it.